fqantonio/GoingInductive/README.md

 [^readme-1]: This work, as well as the data, is also presented at the blog "<https://4cidchange.edublogs.org/>" and in the github repository <https://github.com/fqantonio/GoingInductive>.

 This **knowledge base source** contains the results, conclusions, procedures, exploratory data analysis (EDA), data (and raw data), statistical methods, educational methodologies, learning flow and bLearning practice.
 Hopefully, there will be, at least, one paper based on this.

->
-> Education is the most powerful weapon which you can use to change the world.
->
->
->                                            Nelson Mandela
->

 # ABSTRACT